dmbarbour/glas/glas-src/language-g0/README.md

 ## Dictionary

-By default, a g0 module compiles to a dictionary - a value of form `dict:(w1:prog:do:Program, w2:macro:Program, w3:data:Value, m:data:Dictionary, qux:(...), ...)`.
-Each symbol in the dictionary corresponds to a defined word, and each definition has a type header to allow specialized handling at the call site.
-The 'dict' header is intended to simplify future integration with or extension by other language modules.
+By default, a g0 module compiles to a dictionary - a value of form `dict:(w1:prog:do:Program, w2:macro:Program, w3:data:Value, m:data:dict:(...), qux:(...), bar-baz:(...), ...)`.
+Each symbol within the dictionary corresponds to a defined word, and each definition has a type header such as 'prog' to simplify specialized handling at the call site.
+The 'dict' header is intended to simplify extension of dictionaries with metadata and integration with other Glas languages.

-A g0 program only recognizes words with the `prog | macro | data` definition types.
-Words with unrecognized definition types may be imported and exported but cannot be called from a g0 program.

-## Imports

-Imports provide convenient access to the module system.

-* **open ModuleName** - start with words defined in another module.
-The value of the named module must be a dictionary.
-Unused words from this module may be overridden by later imports or definitions.
-* **from ModuleName import ImportList** - add selected words from a module into the local namespace.
-The import list is comma separated list of words with optional 'as' clauses for local renaming.
-* **import ModuleName (as Word)** - this simply imports a module value as data.
-If the 'as' clause is elided, the ModuleName is used as the data word.
-See *Hierarchical Definitions*.

-Import may fail if the module cannot be loaded or (in case of 'from') does not define an imported word.
-In case of failure, the full module will fail to compile.

-Modules can be programatically imported via 'load' effect in static evaluation contexts (such as data evaluation and macro calls).
-This allows for more flexible failure handling and inspection or manipulation of the loaded value.
-However, this is much less concise and convenient than import declarations.
+The g0 language only knows how to define and call 'prog', 'macro', and 'data' words.
+It isn't an error for g0 to import words of other types, but it would be an error to call them from within a g0 program.

 ## Words